Presentation Formats: Virtual vs. In-Person

 How do I access the Proposal Application system/Submit a proposal?

 We are using the same application system used for the 2023 conference.
 If you submitted a proposal or participated in the 2023 conference, you may login to the system using the same CONFEX credentials.

 However, if you are a new submitter, and did not participate in 2023, you must create a new account before beginning an application.
 The AAS membership database is not linked to the submission system.

 Can I save an incomplete application?
 Can I edit my proposal after it has been submitted?

 Yes.
 The submission site allows submitters to save incomplete proposals.
-You may also edit any information on the proposal before the submission deadline, including completed proposal submissions.
+Once information is entered, the data is autosaved.
+You may also edit any information on the proposal before the submission deadline, including making changes completed proposals that were already submitted.
 You may also completely withdraw an incomplete or submitted proposal before the deadline.

 What information does the Organizer need to collect for the proposal submission?

 Organizers will need to enter the following information for each participant:

 1. Correctly spelled Name